metacritical/jsonrecord/README.md

 TODO: It is very easy to use jsondb as a document store in rails, create a model in rails/model and inherit from JSONRecord::Base
 			it gives few mechanisms to search and save data in json files.

+			In order to generate new models a binary file is included:

+			`jsonrecord generate model apple` (make sure your model name is singular)

+			then in model/apple.rb

+			class Apple < JSONRecord::Base

+			  def index
+		 	  end

+			end

 ##Methods include :